mrplayzorro/nesushub.github.io/README.md

 [Our server](https://discord.gg/YBvKXJqtSS)

-CA Hub has been discontinued.
+CA Hub has been discontinued, dont use it.
+It sucks.